revelaction/iflandown/README.md

 ## Why

-You can use `iflandown` to avoid filesystem corruption in your rapsberry Pis, when the are connected to an Uninterruptible Power Supply (UPS).
+You can use `iflandown` to avoid filesystem corruption in your rapsberry Pis, when they are connected to an Uninterruptible Power Supply (UPS).
 `iflandown` can safely stop the programs running and shutdown the Pi before it runs beyond the UPS time limit, avoiding thus risk of sd card corruption, in case of a too long power outage.